Attention Deficit Hyperactivity Disorder (ADHD) - Other Treatment

-for behavior and to closely monitor how a child responds.
-The adult
+for behavior and closely watching how a child responds.

 consistently delivers rewards or consequences depending upon how the child